 Training alone can be boring.
 Plus we sometimes cannot see where we can improve, and a fresh set of eyes might notice things we are doing that could be improved.
 Plus being out with someone else gives your dog a chance to improve important steadiness skills as they wait patiently for their turn.

 9. Reflect On Your Training Session

 Your training session isn’t over until you have spent a little time going over what can be learnt from it.
 Ask yourself three quick questions – What do I need to start doing?
 What should I start doing?
 And lastly, what can I continue doing?
 A great trainer always learns from their training.
-If your not sure how to reflect, there’s a free great masterclass available.
+If you are not sure how to reflect, there’s A FREE GREAT MASTERCLASS AVAILABLE.